Micro4food/wiki-workstation/README.md

 For loops are your friend.
 Instead of running the same analysis on different samples one after another, create a loop that will automatically start one job after the first one is finished

 For all that is holy, **remember to make comments in your scripts**.
 You will not remember what a command is for or how to run it after a few months.

+When trying new scripts and software, test them on subsets of your samples first.
+This will save time and resources.